akbagai/Go/Server/README.md

 Serve a GeoJSON file as a REST Endpoint.
 Allows cross domain requests.

-I have included a Windows 64 .exe.
 You must create an Environment Variable called JSONServerFile with the full filename and path (ie..
 C:/myfiles/JSON/somedata.geojson).
 See [Here](http://www.computerhope.com/issues/ch000549.htm) for instructions on how to do that.
+For the /sql route, you need a DB and a connection.

 You can modify the souce code and build your own as well.
 To serve more files, create another route and attach another handler.